OpenTechSchool/html-css-beginners/core/portfolio.md

 design, one coloum is a kind of sidebar and this tag is called aside and the other one, the most important one, is a section wrapping up several articles.
-In order to have more control on this two-coloum design, contain all of it in a div.content and give to it some basic css, as we already did it for the wrap div.
+In order to have more control on this two-coloum design, contain all of it in a div.content and give to it some basic CSS, as we already did it for the wrap div.

-tips: When you are not sure if your css is working in the properly way and you want to check exactly the size, margins or else of your element, give to it a casual background-color, so it display the element is all it's size.
+tips: When you are not sure if your CSS is working in the properly way and you want to check exactly the size, margins or else of your element, give to it a casual background-color, so it display the element is all it's size.

 	<div class="content">